 Your Directors would like to inform that no orders have been passed by any Regulator or Court or Tribunal which can have impact on the going concern status and on the Companys operations in future.

-Particular of Contracts or Arrangement with Related Parties
+Particulars of Contracts or Arrangement with Related Parties

 Particulars of Loans, Guarantees, Investments and Securities

-During the year under review, the Company has not issued any shares and hence, disclosures under Section 43(a) (ii), Section 54(1)(d) and Section 62(1)(b) of the Companies Act, 2013 read with relevant rules are not required to be furnished.
+During the year under review, the Company has not issued any shares with differential voting rights and sweat equity shares and hence, disclosures under Section 43(a) (ii) and Section 54(1)(d) of the Companies Act, 2013 read with relevant rules are not required to be furnished.
 The Company does not have a scheme of ESOP and hence disclosures pursuant to Section 67(3) of the Companies Act, 2013 are also not required to be furnished.

 Matters Related to Directors and Key Managerial Personnel: